ouseful-oer/openlearn-molworld/molworld_00_03.md

 #### Question

 Substance A is both a typical element and a metal.
-It forms two normal oxides, A2O3 and A2O5, and two fluorides AF3 and AF5.
+It forms two normal oxides, A<sub xmlns:str="http://exslt.org/strings">2</sub>O<sub xmlns:str="http://exslt.org/strings">3</sub> and A<sub xmlns:str="http://exslt.org/strings">2</sub>O<sub xmlns:str="http://exslt.org/strings">5</sub>, and two fluorides AF<sub xmlns:str="http://exslt.org/strings">3</sub> and AF<sub xmlns:str="http://exslt.org/strings">5</sub>.
 Identify A, and state its outer electronic configuration.

-A is bismuth, Bi, and its outer electronic configuration is 6s26p3.
-The existence of the compounds A2O5 and AF5 suggests that the highest valency of A is five.
+A is bismuth, Bi, and its outer electronic configuration is 6s<sup xmlns:str="http://exslt.org/strings">2</sup>6p<sup xmlns:str="http://exslt.org/strings">3</sup>.
+The existence of the compounds A<sub xmlns:str="http://exslt.org/strings">2</sub>O<sub xmlns:str="http://exslt.org/strings">5</sub> and AF<sub xmlns:str="http://exslt.org/strings">5</sub> suggests that the highest valency of A is five.
 This implies a Group V element.
 According to <a xmlns:str="http://exslt.org/strings" href="">Figure 23</a>, the only Group V element that is a metal is bismuth.
-As it lies in the Period 6, the outer electronic configuration of the atom is 6s26p3.
+As it lies in the Period 6, the outer electronic configuration of the atom is 6s<sup xmlns:str="http://exslt.org/strings">2</sup>6p<sup xmlns:str="http://exslt.org/strings">3</sup>.